Where should we answer customer questions? [Content Strategy]

 But what if people aren’t finding our answers?

 With the amount of content around today, it certainly can be a challenge for people to find the content they need and when they need it.
-As simple as it may sound, but it all with starting to create the content.
+As simple as it may sound, but does start with starting to create the content and the systems.

 Then keep going and get on a schedule.